pandosme/pandosme.github.io/docs/_posts/2023-10-15-Path-Ingestion.md

 * Dwell Heatmap
 * Counting

-It is all about getting the object path data into a database to allow other applications to query this database.
-One option is to install [ObjectPath ACAP](https://pandosme.github.io/acap/2023/03/16/Objects.html) in the camera.
-This solution requires an MQTT broker and middleware that can take the Path messga and store it in a database.
-A perfectly good solution.
+It is all about getting the object path data into a database to allow other applications to query.
+The flow allow you to easily inject path data into a MongoDB wihtout going through a MQTT and middlware and also eliminate unwanted detections at the source instead of building filters on the system level.
+The solution does not require any messaging to a middlware that injects the data into a MongoDB.
+Your application (whatever that may be) may query and process the path data from the database.
-However, if you need a more dynamic and mainataineable solution there is an alternative option.
-Run eveything in Node-RED on the camera that will store the path data into a mongodb wihtout going through a MQTT and middlware.
-This solution can replace the solution with [ObjectPath ACAP](https://pandosme.github.io/acap/2023/03/16/Objects.html).
-Your application (whatever that may be) queires and process the data from the database.

 ### Prerequisite
-* Axis Camera
+* Axis Camera (use the latest firmware version for best result).
 * [Node-RED Installer ACAP](https://pandosme.github.io/acap/node-red/2023/09/12/nodered-acap.html)
 * Access to a MongoDB.
 If you don't have a MonGoDB, this can easily be installed using docker with the following [docker-compose.yaml](https://github.com/pandosme/EmbeddedFlows/raw/main/resources/mongodb/docker-compose.yaml).